-New Backup Format
+Backup Format Overview

 The new backup format is based on the idea that backup data on the storage is always kept as a data container regardless of the backup type.
 This approach allows keeping backup plans completely independent from each other.
 Every backup plan is always a separate configuration that delivers backup data to a specific location on backup storage.
 In other words, each separate backup plan data is kept in its own directory on backup storage.
 This data structure allows avoiding any possible backup data interference issues.

-Backup data is divided into blocks and data block is a main operating entity instead of files and folders.
+Backup data is divided into blocks and a data block is a main operating entity instead of files and folders.
 As data is uploaded to backup storage, blocks are combined into data parts, which size can vary.
 A data part size depends on two factors: uploading speed (a new data part is formed every 5 minutes) or size limit (1 GB).
 Uploading backup data by parts allows to continue upload in case of backup interruption: only unfinished data part is uploaded again, all previous parts that were successfully uploaded prior to network or any other connection issue are already on backup storage and are valid for data restore.

 New backup format key features are: